numsim-group/klimakoffer/milestone5/milestone5_spatial_discretization.md

 \d \long.
 \end{align}

-As a next step, we approximate the integral on the left-hand side with a mid-point rule
+As a next step, we approximate the integral on the left-hand side with a mid-point rule,
 \begin{align}\label{eq:difftermpole_weak2}
 f_{j=1} (\texttt{area[1]}) (4\pi R_E^2)
 =&